Béarnaise cattle: History

 The Béarnaise originated in the area of the traditional province of Béarn, in the east of the département of Pyrénées-Atlantiques, in the northern Pyrénées in south-western France.
 It was a triple-purpose breed, kept for its meat, for its milk, and as a draught animal.
 A herd-book was established in 1900.

 The Béarnaise was merged with several other local blonde breeds, including the extinct Basquiaise and Race d'Urt, to create the Blonde des Pyrénées (Rubia de los Pirineos), for which the herd-book was started in 1920.
 The Blonde des Pyrénées was in turn merged with the Blonde de Quercy and Garonnaise breeds to create the Blonde d'Aquitaine in 1962.

 A small number of the original type of the Béarnaise survived in the Vallée d'Aspe, and from these the breed was re-constituted.
-A herd-book was begun in 1982, and a breeders' association was formed in 2003.
+A new herd-book was begun in 1982, and a breeders' association was formed in 2003.

-The conservation status of the Béarnaise was listed by the FAO as "critical-maintained" in 2007.
+The conservation status of the Béarnaise was listed by the Food and Agriculture Organization of the United Nations as "critical-maintained" in 2007.
 In 2010, 56 owners had a total of 223 cows.
 In 2014 the population was reported at 324 head.